top of page

 Your Beneficiary:

-A Beneficiary is a individual, entity, or organization who you wish to receive your policy’s pay out upon your death.
+A Beneficiary is an individual, entity, or organization who you wish to receive your policy’s pay out upon your death.
 You will commonly need the Date of Birth or Social Security Number / Tax ID Number for all beneficiaries.
 You may also be asked to explain your beneficiary designation if they are not a family member, this is referred to as defining “Insurable Interest”.
-It is also advised not to designate a minor as a beneficiary since a insurance company will not pay a claim to a minor until they come of age.
-Instead, consider leaving your policy to your estate or trust.
+Experts generally advise against designating a minor as a beneficiary, since claims to minors may require a court-appointed guardian or trust.
+Policy holders often choose to name their estate or a trust as their beneficiary instead of their child.

 It is important to review your life insurance policy every few years to keep up with changes in your policy, coverage, premium, or coverage needs.
-Life events such as; divorce, children, adoption, death, marriage, retirement, or job change will frequently altered insurance needs.
-The insurance company can provide you with statements & illustrations that will assist with this review.
+Life events such as divorce, children, adoption, death, marriage, retirement, or job change will frequently alter insurance needs.
+The insurance company can provide you with statements and illustrations that will assist with this review.
+As the policy owner, you can change the beneficiary at any time with no extra cost.

 Review Your Life Insurance Policy Regularly